Online Dermatology Providers

 With a traditional in-person appointment, you might spend barely 10 minutes with your doctor but 30 minutes in traffic, another 30 minutes sitting in the waiting room, and another 30 minutes going to your preferred pharmacy to pick up your prescriptions.

 What’s the solution?
-Get advice from a dermatologist from the comfort of your home, in your car during your lunch break, or wherever else your busy schedule takes you and have your prescriptions sent straight to your door.
+Get advice from a dermatologist or other healthcare provider from the comfort of your home, in your car during your lunch break, or wherever else your busy schedule takes you and have your prescriptions sent straight to your door.

 #2 Comfort